Exergist/VA.Change-WSR-Profile/README.md

 ## Thanks
 Many thanks go out to Gary (VoiceAttack developer) for giving the world this amazing piece of software.
 You sir, are the man.

-Additional appreciation goes out to the VoiceAttack Forum moderators and community for helping to build a great place to learn and develop cool stuff with VoiceAttack.
+Additional appreciation goes out to the VoiceAttack User Forum moderators and community for helping to build a great place to learn and develop cool stuff with VoiceAttack.